qserena/serenander.se/README.md

 # serenander.se - Tom Serenander Konsult's website

 ## Description
-This website is a presentation of Tom Serenander's previous professional experiences and current skills.
+This website is a presentation of Tom Serenander's professional experiences and current skills.

 Manually built in HTML including some Bootstrap elements.